jkulak/git-ninja/README.md

 Check the parent commit content by typing `$ git cat-file -p 7ce3`.

 As you see, you don't have to use the full hash to access the object.
 Using first 4 characters is the minimum **if they unambiguously identify an object**.
-In most cases, even for big repositories, using 6, 7 first characters is enough.
+Most git commands show the hash shortened to 7 characters - so I assume that's the safe length for most repositories.

+Commit always points to one tree (🔑).

-Another interesting plumbing command is `rev-parse` that will expand the given partial hash (or) to a full hash.
+Another interesting plumbing command is `rev-parse` that will expand the given partial hash (or a reference - please see the next chapter) to a full hash.
 Try: `$ git rev-parse 7ce3` to see how it works.

 # References